The term “holistic” is buzzing in the holistic healthcare system today, but what does this word really mean?

 People often use different lenses for understanding varying facets of a plant.

 You may use one to view the chemical properties of a plant along with another for the psychospiritual qualities and a third for viewing its relationship to a pathological process.

 With so many perspectives, it can be hard to view the plant as a unified whole.
 However, with medical astrology, you will see that chemistry is not separate from spirit, and that the body and soul of a plant and person are one.
 It provides a singular system that bonds these facets together, producing a bird’s eye view of the constellation of factors that comprise your being.
-There is an essence within a plant that interacts with the essence of a person to bring about healing that impacts the entirety of your being.
+There is an essence within a plant that interacts with the essence of a person to bring about healing, and that impacts the entirety of your being.

 While practicing in this fashion is a valid form of herbalism and can lead to great results, it lacks the cohesiveness that medical astrology provides.
 Through the application of this system, you’ll be able to effectively bridge these seemingly separate parts together.
 In the example above, perhaps we see in the chart that Mars (heat, burning, inflammation, pain) is in a difficult position in relation to Cancer and the Moon (rulers of the stomach).
 This could indicate heartburn, but could also lend insights into possible psycho-spiritual associations to the physical affliction.
 In this case, perhaps there’s a conflict in the home or issues associated with the person’s mother, two qualities associated with Cancer and the Moon.

 Thus your herbal selections would go towards tempering the excessively hot Mars with cooling, soothing, relaxing remedies of Venus and moistening remedies of the Moon, while at the same time addressing the more esoteric parts of the healing process.